Otnakp/AE_exercise/README.md

 Compressed and succint data structures are able to save big amounts of memory while mantaining the ability to access and query efficiently.
 In this repo you will find some examples using [SDSL](https://github.com/simongog/sdsl-lite).

+## Installing

+To install the library please checkout [this](https://github.com/simongog/sdsl-lite).
+This library should probably not be used in production because is not mantained anymore.
+Checkout [this](https://github.com/vgteam/sdsl-lite) fork for a more updated version.

 ## Compressed integer vector

 Integer usually occupy some fixed bytes of memory.
 I will assume 8 bytes from now on.
 Usual arrays store in memory the bytes one after the other.
 To read them you just have to skip 8 bytes per iteration, because each number is 8 bytes.
 What if we wanted to use less bits per integer?
 We'd have to implement a data structure that is able to store continuously some bits and that is able to read them one after the other.
 SDSL does this for us.
 But first, why would we ever do that?
 Is this even useful?